AGBarefoot/underconstructionpage/README.md

 # underconstructionpage
-Under Construction Website with WAI-ARIA.
+Under Construction Page with WAI-ARIA.
 Educational Project to community.